shareeep/campusG/services/create-order-saga-orchestrator/COMPREHENSIVE_TEST_PLAN.md

 # Comprehensive Test Plan for Create Order Saga Orchestrator

 ## 1. Overview

-This document outlines a comprehensive test plan for the Create Order Saga Orchestrator, focusing on the complete flow from UI interaction through various microservices and back to the UI.
+BEWARE SOME INFORMATION MAY BE OUTDATED AND MAY BE CONFLICTING INFORMATION This document outlines a comprehensive test plan for the Create Order Saga Orchestrator, focusing on the complete flow from UI interaction through various microservices and back to the UI.
 The saga orchestrator follows a pattern where services communicate primarily via Kafka messages, with the exception of the Timer Service which will use HTTP.

 ### 1.1 Saga Flow Diagram